Minimum wage: Empirical studies

-A 2019 study in the Quarterly Journal of Economics found that minimum wage increases did not have an impact on the overall number of low-wage jobs in the five years subsequent to the wage increase.
+A 2019 study in the Quarterly Journal of Economics found that minimum wage increases did not affect the overall number of low-wage jobs in the five years following the wage increase.
 However, it did find disemployment in 'tradable' sectors, defined as those sectors most reliant on entry-level or low-skilled labor.

-A 2018 study published by the university of California agrees with the study in the Quarterly Journal of Economics and discusses how minimum wages actually cause fewer jobs for low-skilled workers.
-Within the article it discusses a trade-off for low- to high-skilled workers that when the minimum wage is increased GDP is more highly redistributed to high academia jobs.
+A 2018 study published by the University of California agrees with the study in the Quarterly Journal of Economics; it finds that minimum wages actually lead to fewer jobs for low-skilled workers.
+The article discusses a trade-off for low- to high-skilled workers: when the minimum wage is increased, GDP is more heavily redistributed toward high-academia jobs.

-In another study, which shared authors with the above, published in the American Economic Review found that a large and persistent increase in the minimum wage in Hungary produced some disemployment, with the large majority of additional cost being passed on to consumers.
+In another study, which shared authors with the above, published in the American Economic Review, found that a large and persistent increase in the minimum wage in Hungary produced some disemployment, with the large majority of additional cost being passed on to consumers.
 The authors also found that firms began substituting capital for labor over time.

-A 2013 study published in the Science Direct journal agrees with the studies above as it describes that there is not a significant employment change due to increases in minimum wage.
-The study illustrates that there is not a-lot of national generalisability for minimum wage effects, studies done on one country often get generalised to others.
-Effect on employment can be low from minimum-wage policies, but these policies can also benefit welfare and poverty.